Spencer Torkelson Player Props: Tigers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.6 K/9 to lead the league.
+- The Twins pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.

-- Twins pitchers combine to give up 67 home runs (one per game), the third-fewest in the league.
+- Twins pitchers combine to give up the second-fewest home runs in baseball (67 total, one per game).

-- Gray (4-1) gets the starting nod for the Twins in his 14th start of the season.
-He's put together a 2.12 ERA in 72 2/3 innings pitched, with 76 strikeouts.
+- Ryan gets the start for the Twins, his 14th of the season.
+He is 7-3 with a 2.90 ERA and 84 strikeouts through 77 2/3 innings pitched.

-- His last time out was on Friday against the Toronto Blue Jays, when the righty went five innings, surrendering one earned run while allowing five hits.
+- His most recent appearance was on Saturday against the Toronto Blue Jays, when the right-hander went six innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.